-Pimelea poisoning affects cattle, sheep and horses, however it is potentially fatal for cattle.
+Pimelea poisoning is potentially fatal for cattle but also affects sheep and horses.
 It is most common in south-west Queensland, north-west New South Wales and northern South Australia.
-It is also known as St. George disease, Marree disease, 'big-head' and flaxweed poisoning.
+It is also known as St. George disease, Marree disease, big-head and flaxweed poisoning.

-Pimelea poisoning is caused by ingestion of toxic varieties of the plant pimelea (native rice-flower, flaxweed, poverty week) and in some cases inhalation of plant dust can also cause poisoning.
+Pimelea poisoning is caused by the ingestion of toxic varieties of the plant Pimelea such as native rice-flower, flaxweed and poverty weed varieties.
+In some cases, inhalation of plant dust can also cause poisoning.

 Conditions when pimelea poisoning in cattle is likely to occur

-- Light red, sandy, less fertile soils, particularly in overgrazed pastures and old cultivation paddocks.
+- light red, sandy and less fertile soils, particularly in overgrazed pastures and old cultivation paddocks

 Identifying and diagnosing pimelea poisoning

 Pimelea poisoning can be either acute or chronic.

 Acute poisoning is caused by the consumption of green plants and results in severe, life-threatening diarrhoea.
 Cattle, sheep and horses can be affected.

 Chronic poisoning occurs in cattle and is caused by on-going consumption or inhalation of dry plant material.

 - prominent jugular veins in the neck, oedema (soft swelling) of the head, brisket and abdomen